Johnny Micheal Spann: Death at Qala-i-Jangi

 Afghans recovered his body on November 28 as CIA officers looked on.
 After Afghan Northern Alliance troops, backed by U.S. airstrikes, US Army Special Forces and British Special Boat Service members, eventually quelled the uprising.
 Some sources said that Spann fought with his AK-47 until it ran out of ammunition, then drew his pistol until it, too, emptied, then resorted to hand-to-hand combat before finally being overcome.
-In a news report by Time published shortly after the events, it was stated that Spann fought only with his pistol, killing three attackers before being overwhelmed by the more numerous prisoners.Time reported shortly after the events:
+In a news report by Time published shortly after the events, it was stated that Spann fought only with his pistol, killing three attackers before being overwhelmed by the more numerous prisoners.

+Time reported shortly after the events:

 A military autopsy concluded that Spann died from two gunshot wounds to the head "resulting in severe, rapidly fatal injury to the brain."
 One was a contact wound, indicating a gun had been held to his temple and a bullet fired through his head, exiting on the left.
 The other wound was "intermediate range," meaning that the shot had been fired close enough to leave powder marks.
 The second bullet had entered the right side of his forehead and exited from the back.
 Spann's body was flown back to the U.S. via Germany, where the autopsy was carried out.
 It was flown from Ramstein on board a US government Boeing 757-200 jet normally assigned as Vice President Dick Cheney’s Air Force Two.
 The 757 was being used by George Tenet, the CIA director, who had been in Islamabad meeting with President Pervez Musharraf of Pakistan.
 Spann's casket was also accompanied by Alex Hernandez, deputy chief of Team Alpha, and the head of the CIA's Ground Branch.

-Burial and Memorial
+Burial and memorial

 Spann was buried in Section 34 of Arlington National Cemetery on December 10, 2001.
 His widow Shannon Spann delivered the eulogy, saying: "I want to tell you that my husband is a hero.
 But Mike is a hero not because of the way that he died, but rather because of the way that he lived.
 Mike was prepared to give his life in Afghanistan, because he already gave his life every day to us at home.”
 Spann was memorialized with the 79th star on the CIA Memorial Wall at CIA headquarters in Langley, Virginia that commemorates individuals who died in the line of duty.
 Spann was posthumously awarded the Intelligence Star and the Exceptional Service Medallion.
-Because the Intelligence Star is considered the equivalent of the U.S. military's Silver Star, Spann was approved for burial in Arlington National Cemetery.Burial Detail: Spann, Johnny M (Section 34, Grave 2359) – ANC Explorer A memorial to Mike Spann was established at Qala-i-Jangi in December 2002.
-A forward operating base is named in his honor.
+Because the Intelligence Star is considered the equivalent of the U.S. military's Silver Star, Spann was approved for burial in Arlington National Cemetery.
+A memorial to Mike Spann was established at Qala-i-Jangi in December 2002.
+A forward operating base was named in his honor.
 The Alabama legislature named a section of Alabama Highway 129 the "Johnny Micheal Spann Highway" in his honor.